 Commercial fertilizer comprises three vital nutrients for healthy plant growth: nitrogen, phosphorus, and potassium.
 Each amount is expressed in an NPK ratio displayed on the container.
 The numbers represent the percentage (by weight) of nitrogen (N), phosphorus (P), and potassium (K) in the formula.

-When the three numbers are equal (or nearly equal), it is referred to as a balanced fertilizer.
-When the first number (nitrogen) is significantly higher than the others, the fertilizer is considered a nitrogen fertilizer.
-Nitrogen fertilizers contain a high amount of nitrogen with little or no phosphorus and potassium.
+When the three numbers are equal (or nearly equal), it is referred to as a balanced fertiliser.
+When the first number (nitrogen) is significantly higher than the others, the fertiliser is considered a nitrogen fertiliser.
+Nitrogen fertilisers contain a high amount of nitrogen with little or no phosphorus and potassium.

-Nitrogen fertilizer can be either chemical or organic.
+Nitrogen fertiliser can be either chemical or organic.
 Both organic and chemical fertilizers are sold in garden centers and hardware stores in the gardening section.

-Some organic nitrogen fertilizers include: alfalfa meal, soy meal, composted manure (such as chicken or horse manure), bloodmeal, feather meal, or fishmeal, explains Grow it Organically.
+Some organic nitrogen fertilisers include: alfalfa meal, soy meal, composted manure (such as chicken or horse manure), bloodmeal, feather meal, or fishmeal, explains Grow it Organically.

-When looking for a nitrogen fertilizer for your potatoes, look for a formula where the first number in the NPK ratio is the highest, such as 34-0-0 or 15-5-8.
+When looking for a nitrogen fertiliser for your potatoes, look for a formula where the first number in the NPK ratio is the highest, such as 34-0-0 or 15-5-8.

 What role does nitrogen play in potato production?